 - A brief history of the village and details of museums, churches and other attractions

 “As an experienced walker in both England and France, I gave up hill walking a while back in favor of walks along waterways.
 They have the advantages of less strenuous walking, the near impossibility of getting lost, and the beauty of being in sight of water every day.
-My last walk in France was along the Burgundy Canal, between Pouilly-en-Auxois and Dijon.
-I enjoyed it so much I wanted to walk more of the canal and that’s when I discovered Melinda’s website and her guide for the route I was about to plan for myself.

 I know how many planning elements must come together for a successful long-distance walk and after reading Melinda’s guide, it’s clear she knows, too.
 It will benefit both novice and experienced walkers, is well-organized with all the bases covered and beautifully illustrated for inspiration.